VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-07-22-instructional-design.md

 One's ability to commit to the task and see it through will come into play here.
 Additionally, one's ability to work well under pressure.
-Since most instructional design is done under a strict timeline, you will need these traits in oder to complete the task at hand.
+Since the majority of instructional design is done under a strict timeline, you will need these traits in order to complete the task at hand.

 # References